giampaolo/psutil/docs/index.rst

     returned in the sub-sequent calls sharing the same internal routine.
     The cache is cleared when exiting the context manager block.
     The advice is to use this every time you retrieve more than one information about the process.
-If you're lucky, you'll get a hell of a speed up.
+If you're lucky, you'll get a hell of a speedup.
     Example:

     >>> import psutil
     >>> p = psutil.Process()
     >>> with p.oneshot():
-    ...     p.name()  # execute internal routine collecting multiple info once ...     p.cpu_times()  # return cached value
+    ...     p.name()  # execute internal routine once collecting multiple info ...     p.cpu_times()  # return cached value
     ...     p.cpu_percent()  # return cached value
     ...     p.create_time()  # return cached value